keenanbernard/rag/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the APACHE License.
 See the `LICENSE` file for details.